 3. North Carolina Tar Heels

-Where to start with the Tar Heels?
-There’s the hazing, there’s the academic literacy problem, and there’s the allegations of racial discrimination that came out of the investigation into the academic literacy concerns, but whatever avenue you decide to go down, North Carolina doesn’t come out of it looking good at all.
+The Tar Heels have a long list of bad publicity on their side.
+There’s the hazing, there’s the academic literacy problem, and there’s the allegations of racial discrimination that came out of the investigation into the academic literacy concerns.
+All three of these concerns shed North Carolina in a negative light.
+But despite the controversies, the team still has a backing of dedicated fans.

 2. Baylor Bears